microchip-pic-avr-examples/pic16f18076-unique-identifier-mplab-melody/README.md

 ## Summary

-This project demonstrates how to read the Microchip Unique Identifier (MUI) from the device's memory and display it using the UART module and the MPLAB Data Visualizer.
+This project demonstrates how to read the MUI from the device's memory and display it using the UART module and the MPLAB Data Visualizer.
 The MUI is helpful with uniquely identifying the device in a given application.